 It’s a simple idea but the sound, sight and feel of water create a calm, cooling presence, especially on hot days.
 Add to it the impact of southerly sea breezes animating the myriad trees Don has planted for extra shading, particularly to the north, and the result is an atmospheric space that draws people in year-round.

-A distinctive palette of robust materials is central to the design’s aesthetic appeal and six-star
+A distinctive palette of robust materials is central to the design’s aesthetic appeal and six-star energy rating.

 Taking the original home’s concrete walls as his cue the architect used super-thick, highly insulated sandwich panel concrete walls to provide the thermal mass, acoustic privacy and passive solar heating and cooling properties the old place lacked.
 The 270-290mm-thick walls are framed in steel.
 Thick enough to hide a host of technology and pipes deep within, they’re finished in places with textural detailing that adds to the home’s sense of place.
 (An exterior feature wall in the courtyard, for example, is imprinted with an abstracted interpretation of a traditional Fisherman’s Bend knot).